CebolaLab/ATAC-seq/README.md

 **Multi-mapping:** the user should decide whether or not to retain reads which have multi-mapped, i.e. aligned to more than one position in the reference genome.
 When using paired-end data, it may be the case that one read aligns to a repetitive region (and therefore can map elsewhere), while the mate aligns to a unique sequence with a high quality.
 The bowtie2 parameters used above required reads to align within 50-700bp, so there should be no reads incorrectly aligned outside this distance.
 As such, the user may decide to keep multi-mapping reads on the assumption that they are likely to be mapped to the correct sequence, within the length of the DNA fragment.
 This may, however, cause incorrect alignments in extended repetitive regions where a read could map to multiple positions within the length of the DNA fragment.
 This should be minimised by the downstream removal of the [ENCODE Blacklisted regions](https://www.nature.com/articles/s41598-019-45839-z).

 If a read is multi-mapped, it is assigned a low quality score by bowtie2.
-To view how many DNA reads which align with a quality score >30, run (divide this number by 2 to calculate the # of DNA fragments):
+To view how many DNA reads align with a quality score >30, run the following (divide this number by 2 to calculate the # of DNA fragments):

 ```bash
 samtools view -q 30 -c <sample>.marked.bam